vincentokoth/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [10-add.py](./10-add.py): A function that adds two integers and returns the result.
 * Returns the value of a + b
+* Doesn't import any module

+[11-pow.py](./11-pow.py): A function that computes a to the power of b and return the value.
+* Returns the value of a ^ b
-* Without importing any module
+* Doesn't import any module